AshridgeTechnologies/elemento/stories/Backlog.md

 - Clean old files from generated code dir

 ### The Rest
+- Choice or First of function - not all evaluated, could use If inside
+- Copy styles
+- Contains handles array
 - Choice component to generate one of children based on condition OR a condition prop on every component?
 - Tools can be included or excluded from deployment
 - Server side HTML generation using same or similar elements as on client